They say oils ain’t oils – well flours ain’t flours either!

 We don’t take everything out of the flour and then add some bits back in later.

 Instead, we control the amount of milling the flour goes through.
 Our stoneground flours are milled the old-fashioned way using two millstones that grind the grain and retain the bran, leaving much of the healthy enzymes and fibre that our microbiomes love.
 For roller (or steel) milled flours the grain steps through several large milling machines.
-First the grain is cracked (producing the wheat kibble), and if we’re milling a refined flour like our White Unbleached the semolina will be sifted out from the bran.
+First the grain is cracked (producing the wheat kibble), and if we’re milling a refined flour like our Plain All-Purpose Unbleached Flour the semolina will be sifted out from the bran.

-If you’ve heard of semolina, it’s probably in relation to pasta wheat, however millers use the term to refer to the early stages of flour when the bran is extracted.
 It’s not unlike the difference between polenta and refined maize flour (corn flour).
 The endosperm and germ are still intact and there will be some small pieces of bran present.
-The flour will then go through several more stages of grinding and sifting before it arrives at the final form.
+The grain will then go through several more stages of grinding and sifting before it arrives at the final flour form.

 Grading flour